MystenLabs/sui/doc/src/explore/wallet-browser.md

 1. Copy the Recovery passphrase and store it in a safe location.
 1. Click **Done**.

 If you lose access to your wallet, you can recover it only with the recovery passphrase.
-If you lose the passphrase, you lose access to your wallet and any funds or NFTs stored in it.
+If you lose the passphrase, you lose access to your wallet and any coins or NFTs stored in it.

 ## Import an existing Sui Wallet

 You can use your Sui Wallet on multiple devices and browsers.
 After you create a Sui Wallet, use the 12-word recovery passphrase to import your wallet to a new browser or device.

-1. Open the Sui Wallet extension in your browser.
+1. Open the Sui Wallet extension in your browser and then click **Get Started**.
-1. Click **Get Started**, then click **Import a wallet**.
+1. Click **Import a wallet**.
 1. Enter your 12-word recovery passphrase, and then click **Import Wallet Now**.

 ## Add Sui tokens to your Sui Wallet